aricooperdavis/wheal-pell/README.md

 > :warning: Wheal Pell is on private land and __must not__ be accessed without the owners permission.

 Producing a complete survey is a substantial undertaking, so this repo is used to document progress as it is made.
-We plan to use Github Actions to autmagically generate new `.3d` files each time the survey data is updated, so that the survey can be visualised live using something like [CaveVeiw.js](https://aardgoose.github.io/CaveView.js/).
+Surveying is performed "paperless" using [SexyTopo](https://github.com/richsmith/sexytopo) to record data, and a [Shetland Attack Pony v5](https://www.shetlandattackpony.co.uk/) digital surveying tool to take measurements.

 ## Contributing